-(3) No mining lease shall be granted to an applicant unless-
+(3) No mining lease shall be granted to an applicant unless he or she satisfies the Commissioner that-

-(a) the area of land over which the lease is sought is not in excess of the area reasonably required to carry out the applicant's programme of proposed mining operations;
+- (a) the area of land over which the lease is sought is not in excess of the area reasonably required to carry out the applicant's programme of proposed mining operations; - (b) the programme of proposed mining operations takes proper account of environmental impact assessment, environmental impact research, environmental statement and safety factors; - (c) the feasibility study of the relevant ore body indicates that the mineral deposit in question can be profitably mined; effective mining operations;

-Restrictions on grant of mining lease,
+(d) the applicant has adequate financial resources, technical competence and experience to carry on

-- (b) the programme of proposed mining operations takes proper account of environment impact assessment, environment impact research, environment statement and safety factors; - (c) the feasibility study of the relevant ore body indicates that the mineral deposit in question can be profitably mined; - (d) the applicant has adequate financial resources, technical competence and experience to carry on effective mining operations; - (e) the applicant's proposals for the employment and training of citizens of Uganda are adequate; - (f) the applicant's proposals with respect to the procurement of goods and services obtainable within Uganda are satisfactory; - (g) the applicant demonstrates a willingness and an ability to comply with the terms and conditions applicable to the mining lease; - (h) the applicant has secured the surface rights of the land the subject of his or her application; and - (i) the applicant is not in default.
+- (e) the applicant's proposals for the employment and training of citizens of Uganda are adequate; - (f) the applicant's proposals with respect to the procurement of goods and services obtainable within Uganda are satisfactory; - (g) the applicant demonstrates a willingness and an ability to comply with the terms and conditions applicable to the mining lease; - (h) the applicant has secured the surface rights of the land the subject of his or her application; and - (i) the applicant is not in default.

-(4) The Commissioner shall not refuse an application for the grant of a mining lease on any ground referred to in subsection (3) of this section unless the Commissioner has-
+(4) The Commissioner shall not refuse an application for the grant of a mining lease on any ground referred to in subsection (3) of this section unless the Commissioner-

-- (a) given notice to the applicant of his or her intention to refuse to grant the lease on that ground; and - (b) specified in the notice a date before which the applicant may make appropriate proposals to remedy or remove the ground for refusal, and the applicant has not, before that date made any such proposals.
+- (a) has given notice to the applicant of his or her intention to refuse to grant the lease on that ground; - (b) specified in the notice a period within which the applicant may make appropriate proposals to correct or remedy the defect or omission which forms the basis of ground for intended refusal; and - (c) the applicant has not, before the expiration of that period, made the proposals.